-Typically, cyber criminals send phishing emails like this one with a purpose to trick recipients into providing them some personal, sensitive information like login credentials, credit car details, social security numbers, or other details.
-Attackers masquerade a well know or at least actually existing entity (e.g., company, organization), real or plausibly real person, etc., to make their emails look legitimate.
-In one way or another, such emails cannot be trusted.
+Typically, cyber criminals send phishing emails such as this one to trick recipients into providing personal, sensitive information such as login credentials, credit card details, social security numbers, and other details.
+Attackers masquerade as well-known or at least existing entities (e.g., companies, organizations), real or plausibly real persons, etc., to make their emails seem legitimate.
+Despite this, none of these emails can be trusted.

-More examples of phishing emails are "Verify Microsoft Account Email Scam", "eBay Email Scam" and "Banco Millennium BCP Email Scam".
-It is worthwhile to mention that there are various types of phishing attacks and one of them is called malware phishing.
-Its main purpose is to trick recipients into clicking a link or downloading an attachment so malware could be installed on their devices.
+Note that there are various types of phishing attacks, including malware phishing, the main purpose of which is to trick recipients into clicking a link or into downloading an attachment so that malware can be installed on their devices.

 How do spam campaigns infect computers?

 Typically, cyber criminals behind malspam campaigns send emails with a file attached to them or a download link to the malicious file.
 Their main goal is to trick recipients into opening/executing the rogue file, which then installs malicious software.

 Note that malicious documents that are opened with Microsoft Office 2010 or newer versions install malicious software only if users enable macros commands (enable editing/content).
 These versions include "Protected View" mode, which does not allow opened malicious documents to install malware automatically.
 Older versions do not include this feature and install malicious software without asking permission.